HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 > WARN: You should have items with types - that corresponds populate values types. (see [WARN section](how-to.md#warn))

-reaction and allergy code should be taken from _Terminology_ server, in demo purposes we just set answerOptions with predefined values.
+Reaction and allergy code should be taken from _Terminology_ server, in demo purposes we just set answerOptions with predefined values.

-Create a table
+#### Create a table with columns

 1. Press `+ Add widget` button in the outline
 2. Select `Group Table` in a opened widget panel.